daghf/libvmod-saintmode/README.rst

 capabilities.

-NB: This VMOD currently only works with Varnish master branch commit 9ec96da or later, with the patch provided in file ``0001-Add-a-struct-busyobj-param-to-dir-healthy.patch`` applied.
+NB: This VMOD currently only works with Varnish master branch commit 418cea5 or later.
+The required patches will be part of the next Varnish 4.0 release.

 Example::